Uniforms Act 1894: Consequences

 Conviction under Section 2 of the Act is publishable by a fine not exceeding level 3 on the standard scale.

 Conviction under Section 3 ("...likely to bring contempt upon that uniform") is publishable by a fine not exceeding level 3 on the standard scale or to imprisonment for a term not exceeding one month:

 Arrests, charges and convictions

 In 2012, the Ministry of Defence Police arrested one person, in Devon, for wearing a Royal Navy uniform.

 In 2016, the Metropolitan Police made an arrest for one person "wearing military insignia without authority".

 In 2017, one man in Derbyshire was fined £500, after pleading guilty to section 2 of the act and wearing a uniform that he was not authorised to wear.

-The Crown Prosecution Service reported that between 2012–13 and 2017, that seven people in England and Wales appeared before magistrates, charged with breaching the act.
+The Crown Prosecution Service reported that, between 2012–13 and 2017, seven people in England and Wales appeared before magistrates, charged with breaching the act.

-In 2025, following a Remembrance Sunday event in Llandudno, a man was arrested on suspicion of posing as an Admiral.
+In 2026, Jonathan Carley was fined £500 for posing as a Rear Admiral at a Remembrance Sunday event in Llandudno, Wales in 2025.